RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab1-welcome.md

 * Node - Where the compute happens, your software is run on nodes

 # Accessing OpenShift
-Additionally, you can utilize a command line tool to perfrom tasks.
+Additionally, you can utilize a command line tool to perforrm tasks.

 ## Let's try the command line (CLI)
 > <i class="fa fa-terminal"></i> Use your existing Butterfly terminal, and login, using the same URI with following command: